jnsgruk/wayland-mapper/README.md

 ### Install as a service

+Be sure to adjust the Environment directives in the systemd service file to match your particular setup!

 ```bash
 $ sudo cp ./main.js /usr/local/bin/wayland-mapper.js
 $ sudo useradd -r -M -s /sbin/nologin -g input mapper